When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Temperature Changes

-Sometimes sudden changes in stomach temperature can trigger hiccups.
-It may occur if you feed your baby cold milk followed by something warm or vice versa.
-It’s generally not a cause for concern.
+A sudden shift in internal temperature can shock the system.
+This often happens if you feed your baby cold milk followed by warm purees, or vice versa.
+It is generally harmless.

 2. Gastroesophageal Reflux (GER)